redzhepdx/STARTHACK22_SWITCH_Uniqu3/README.md

 Note: If you want to learn which specs we used, check ```data/data.json```.

-## Hackers
+## Team
-Redzhep Mehmedov Redzhebov
+- Redzhep Mehmedov Redzhebov - @redzhepdx
-Jaka Cikac
+- Jaka Cikac - @nanorax
-Dimitrios Asproulis
+- Dimitrios Asproulis - @upbexonde
-Jovan Vasic
+- Jovan Vasic @jovan